jfuginay/OpenTAKServer/FEDERATION_SETUP_GUIDE.md

 Before starting, gather these items:

-- [ ] OpenTAKServer installed and running
+- [ ] OpenTAKServer installed and running with federation enabled
+  - Set `OTS_ENABLE_FEDERATION=true` in your environment or config
 - [ ] Access to your TAK server (TAK.gov account or self-hosted)
 - [ ] TAK server's CA certificate file (usually called `ca.pem`, `ca.crt`, or `truststore-root.pem`)
-- [ ] SSH access to your OpenTAKServer machine
+- [ ] SSH access to your OpenTAKServer machine (or local terminal access)
 - [ ] Administrator login for OpenTAKServer web UI

 ---